 Looks like a waterfall, and it's called the Waterfall approach.

 Agile Scrum still has a lot of these concepts, but it breaks it down into smaller chunks, with a focus on creating releasable software every 2 weeks once you get into the Sprints.

 What does Agile look like within Mercurytide

 We call our method T-Agile.
 The T stands for the Tide in Mercurytide, which is ever moving and adapting to the individual project.
-It’s a variation on Agile Scrum, the key difference being that we believe there is an incredible value to comprehensively discovery stage, and in creating a business requirements document that covers the full project business needs and expectations.
-After that, we run an Agile Scrum approach where we priorities functionality based on business value and adapt the project as the feedback comes in.
+It’s a variation on Agile Scrum, the key difference being that we believe there is an incredible value to a comprehensive discovery stage, and in creating a business requirements document that covers the full project business needs and expectations.
+After that, we run an Agile Scrum approach where we prioritise functionality based on business value and adapt the project as the feedback comes in.

 What impact has T-Agile had for Mercurytide?

 - We have a more accurate representation of progress.
 Rather than that last 10% of the project taking 90% of the time, we are delivering working software regularly so we have a real handle on what’s complete and what not.
 We can report early if things are not going to expected timescales and implement mitigation action much quicker.

 - We can change direction quickly.
 Customer priorities change, and because every two weeks we complete the current task, we can swap our plans around with greater ease and provide flexibility for our customers.